ThemeFuse/Unyson/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Fixed the "Cannot create temporary directory" error that happened on some servers where the user have no permissions to access files outside the abspath or home directory.

 = 2.1.5 =
 * Added `intval()` to all `wp_remote_retrieve_response_code()`.
 On some servers this function returns a string instead of int and the `$code === 200` verification fails.